 Quick and Easy Classic Hummus

-- Add the chickpeas, garlic, cumin, and salt to a food processor.
-Press on until everything is chopped very finely and blended together.
+- Add the drained and rinsed chickpeas, smashed garlic clove, cumin (1/2 teaspoon), and kosher salt (1/2 teaspoon) to a food processor.
+Press on until everything is chopped very finely and blended together (about 1-2 minutes).

-- Slowly drizzle in the lemon juice, then water, while food processor is on.
+- Slowly drizzle in the lemon juice (1/4 cup), then water (2 tablespoons), while food processor is running.

-- Scrape down the sides, add the tahini, and process again.
+- Scrape down the sides, add the tahini (1/4 cup), and process again.

-- Scrape down the sides, then slowly drizzle in the olive oil while food processor is on.
+- Scrape down the sides, then slowly drizzle in the olive oil (1/4 cup) while food processor is on.

 - Serve drizzled with more extra-virgin olive oil and sprinkled with whole chickpeas, sesame seeds, and chopped parsley, if desired.